Our Mission is Safety

 The objective is to grow and strengthen the Division and the mission of NSC.
 Each group will work on their own agendas in breakout sessions, and we will engage speakers to provide training and information specific to each group’s interests.

-Mr. Tellish interacts with safety personnel in various business units to ensure the safety of all of Quanta's crews, focusing on injury prevention, safety performance, and employee training and involvement.
+In his most recent position as safety manager with Quanta Services, Mr. Tellish interacted with safety personnel in various business units to ensure the safety of all of Quanta's crews, focusing on injury prevention, safety performance, and employee training and involvement.
 He has more than 25 years of experience as a safety professional and served in the U.S. Air Force for five years as a fire protection specialist.
 He spent the next four years at HST Inc. as a training/safety consultant.
 He joined National Vacuum Corp. as corporate health and safety manager, and later became corporate safety manager for Brayman Construction Corp., a heavy highway contractor.
 He joined Asplundh Construction in April 2012 as corporate safety consultant.

 David Payton[email protected] Corporate HSE DirectorHendry Marine Industries Inc.Construction & Utilities Division Vice Chairman